 A 2015 stakeholder group on textiles determined that Vermont had been losing some convenient and affordable textile reuse/recycling options, especially in rural areas.
-While a few textile collectors still serve Vermont, includinglike Goodwill, Salvation Army, and Planet Aid, municipal solid waste managers are concerned worry that textile reuse and recycling markets are not strong and remain vulnerable.
-Textile recycling options in China and Africa are limited, and reuse options are limited by the lower falling quality of of clothing and textiles materials products being produced.
+While a few textile collectors still serve Vermont, including Goodwill, Salvation Army, and Planet Aid, municipal solid waste managers are concerned that textile reuse and recycling markets are not strong and remain vulnerable.
+Domestic and global textile recycling options are limited, and reuse options are hampered by the lower quality of clothing and textiles being produced.

-From 2014-2017, diversion data reported by solid waste facilities indicates that textiles re-use and recycling has grown steadily.
+From 2014-2017, diversion data reported by solid waste facilities appears to indicate that textiles re-use and recycling has grown, however data is lacking from clothing reuse shops like Salvation Army and Goodwill, and these increases may be the result of improved reporting and may not be indicative of improvements in textile recycling trends.

 Year Tons Diverted

 2014 248.4

 2015 254.3

 2016 303.1

 2017 369.6

+TEXTUE DE LICE 9